Valley Generating Station: Description

 The Valley Steam Plant was constructed in 1953 by the Los Angeles Department of Water and Power (LADWP) to provide electricity for Greater Los Angeles.
 Built on 150 acre in Sun Valley at cost of $80,000,000, it was powered by dual fuel (gas or oil) boilers and had four steam turbines generating a total of 512 MW.

 Between 2001 and 2004, the power station was modernized with the construction of two GE Frame 7FA combustion turbines, two Alstom heat recovery steam generators, and a single GE steam turbine.
 It was renamed the Valley Generating Station.
 Modernization of the then 50-year old power station was a major component of the LADWP's Integrated Resource Plan, which had been approved by the Los Angeles City Council in 2000.
 The project was completed on April 30, 2004.

 The site still contains the original turbine units with their four tall stacks which are now decommissioned, the newer units (6 and 7) with two smaller stacks are located directly east of the old units (1-4), Demolition of the old units including the large red and white stacks is underway as of July 2024.
+As of May 18, 2026 only one from the 3 stacks remain as the demolition process continues until November 2026.